Yorimor/CustomStoryLogs/README.md

 Allows you to add custom story logs to the terminal, and in world interactables to unlock them.

 This is my first mod intended for use by other people as a library, so the code is inconsistent and messy.
-I have done some simple testing by myself locally, so should fine.
+Any feed back and help is very welcome!

 ---